 - 1 small yellow onion, diced

-- In a large skillet, cook ground beef until no longer pink.
+- In a large skillet over medium heat, cook ground beef until no longer pink (8-10 minutes).

-- Add taco seasoning, and stir to combine.
+- Add taco seasoning, stirring to combine.
+Set the meat aside.

-- In a large bowl combine lettuce, jalapeño pepper, red pepper, tomato, corn, onion, cheese, taco meat, sour cream, cheese, and Doritos.
+- In a large bowl combine lettuce, jalapeño pepper, tomatoes, red pepper, corn, onion, cheese, taco meat, and Doritos.
 Toss to combine.

 Did you make this recipe?

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.

 I see you have the calories listed for the serving but it does not show a serving size or how many it serves so that I can get an idea of what a portion would be

 I make a similar recipe but replace the lettuce with cooked macaroni!